Kit Kat Kellie — The Nurse That Cared

 I sent a note to them saying I’m not sure I’ll still be here in 2 months for that next appointment, that I’ve already been in the ER on three different occasions and was hospitalized for 15 days all in the past month, that I am weak and shaky, I’m in the bed 18-22 hours per day, and this isn’t much of a life.
 I reiterated that I need help NOW, not two months from now.
 I ended it by simply saying “Please help me!”

-I think it hit a chord with them, because the very next day, they called and worked me, did all the labs they needed to do to prove to the insurance company that I did need this insanely expensive treatment, and I’m now set up for my first four treatments!
+I think it hit a chord with them, because the very next day, they called and worked me in, did all the labs they needed to do to prove to the insurance company that I did need this insanely expensive treatment, and I’m now set up for my first four treatments!

 “Pleasant persistence” is a very powerful attribute.